 - Your Twitter or Facebook consisted solely of what appeared to be advertisements, you regularly post things the person you added doesn't want to see, or you appear to be or have been rumored to be a stalker or other threat.

-- You hit a Fandom Berserk Button or said something considered to be Fandom Heresy or Malicious Slander.
+- You fell for a Fandom-Enraging Misconception or said something considered to be Fandom Heresy or Malicious Slander.